Great Thessaloniki Fire of 1917: Compensation

 After the destruction of the city, insurance companies sent their agents to survey the damage.
 There were rumours that Germans or French had caused the fire by arson, but these were disproved.
 The total amount of insurance contracts was about 3,000,000 golden pounds.
 The majority of insurance companies within the region were British.
 The insurance company, North British and Mercantile Insurance, had to compensate 3,000 insurance contracts.
 The Court deemed the fire was caused by accidental reasons.
 Under the pressure of Greek and foreign authorities along with the Court, all of the insurance policies were completely paid.

 Reconstruction

 Only a few days after the fire, the Venizelos government announced that it would not allow reconstruction of the city as it was.
 They intended to create a new city instead, according to an urban plan.
 The Minister of Transports Alexandros Papanastasiou was given the lead and founded the "International Committee for the New Plan of Thessaloniki".
 He appointed as chairman the French architect and archeologist Ernest Hébrard, who supervised development of the plan.
+Other members included the British landscape architect Thomas Hayton Mawson, the French engineer and architect Joseph Pleyber, the architects Aristotle Zachos and Konstantinos Kitsikis, the port planner Angelos Ginis and the city's mayor Konstantinos Angelakis.
 Delivered to the General Administration of Macedonia on 29 June 1918, the plan was to redevelop the city along European lines.
 It went through many changes, but established improved transportation routes, squares and other amenities to support a large population.
+The Swiss artist Émile Gilliéron fils, resident in Athens, travelled to the city to restore Byzantine artworks destroyed in the fire.